awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-common-scenarios.md

 }
 ```

-Remember that any time you change the agent configuration file, you must then restart the agent to have the changes take effect\.
+Remember that any time you change the agent configuration file, you must restart the agent to have the changes take effect\.

-## Multiple Agent Configuration Files<a name="CloudWatch-Agent-multiple-config-files"></a>
+## Multiple CloudWatch Agent Configuration Files<a name="CloudWatch-Agent-multiple-config-files"></a>

 You can set up the CloudWatch agent to use multiple configuration files\.
 For example, you can use a common configuration file that collects a set of metrics and logs that you always want to collect from all servers in your infrastructure\.
 You can then use additional configuration files that collect metrics from certain applications or in certain situations\.

-To set this up, first create the configuration files you want to use\.
-Any configuration files that will be used together on the same server must have different filenames\.
+To set this up, first create the configuration files that you want to use\.
+Any configuration files that will be used together on the same server must have different file names\.
 You can store the configuration files on servers or in Parameter Store\.

 Start the CloudWatch agent using the `fetch-config` option and specify the first configuration file\.
 To append the second configuration file to the running agent, use the same command but with the `append-config` option\.
 All metrics and logs listed in either configuration file are collected\.
 The following example Linux commands illustrate this scenario using configurations stores as files\.
 The first line starts the agent using the `infrastructure.json` configuration file, and the second line appends the `app.json` configuration file\.